Karaṇīyamatthakusalena,

 Appagabbho kulesvananugiddho.

-|Who is content::who is satisfied [santussaka]| and |easy to support::low maintenance [subhara]|,
+|Content::who is satisfied [santussaka]| and |easy to support::low maintenance [subhara]|,

 |with few duties::with little work [appakicca]|, living lightly;

-With calm faculties, |prudent::sensible and careful when making judgments and decisions, discerning [nipaka]|,
+with calm faculties, |prudent::sensible and careful when making judgments and decisions, discerning [nipaka]|,

-|unassuming::courteous, respectful [appagabbha]|, not |greedy::desirous [giddha]| for supporters.
+|unassuming::courteous, respectful [appagabbha]|, and not |greedy::desirous [giddha]| for supporters.

 Na ca khuddamācare kiñci,